DCOR-dev/dcor-docs/docs/sec_user_guide/access.rst

 General remarks
 ===============
 There are two ways of interacting with data on a DCOR instance, via the web interface or via the API.
-With the web interface, you can browse and search data in a convenient way with your webbrowser.
+With the web interface (not covererd here), you can browse and search data in a convenient way with your webbrowser.
 The API allows you to write custom scripts or libraries (DCOR-Aid uses the API).

 Note that there are two main DCOR instances.
 One for development and testing (|dcor_dev_image| `DCOR-dev <https://dcor-dev.mpl.mpg.de>`_) and one for